Anee111/Analyzing-CO2-Emissions-in-Agro-Food-Systems/README.md

 Bellow are all the variables included in the dataset:

+The values of features represent in Gg Gigagrams ( 1Gg = 1000 metric tonnes)

 Savanna fires: Emissions from fires in savanna ecosystems.

 Forest fires: Emissions from fires in forested areas.